Blocking of Telegram in Russia

-Map showing the countries that are either currently blocking or have blocked Telegram in the past.
+Map showing the countries that are either currently blocking or have blocked Telegram in the past:

 On April 16, 2018, the Russian government began blocking access to Telegram, an instant messaging service.
 The blocking led to interruptions in the operation of many third-party services, but practically did not affect the availability of Telegram in Russia.
 It was officially unblocked on June 19, 2020.

+On February 10, 2026, Roskomnadzor officially confirmed that it had begun a new round of slowing down Telegram's service for users across the country, citing violations of Russian law.
+Russian media reported that authorities plan to completely block the messaging app in early April.

 Background

 The Yarovaya law, which requires telecom operators to keep all voice and messaging traffic of their customers for half a year, and their internet traffic for 30 days, went into effect in the Russian Federation on July 1, 2018.

 The position of Moscow's Meschansky district court is that, in accordance with the Yarovaya law, Telegram is required to store encryption keys from all user correspondence and provide them to Russia's Federal Security Service, the FSB, upon request.
 Telegram management insists that this requirement is technically impracticable, since keys of opt-in secret chats are stored on users' devices and are not in Telegram's possession.
 Pavel Durov, Telegram's co-founder, said that the FSB's demands violated the constitutional rights of Russian citizens to the privacy of correspondence.

 On 13 April 2018 Moscow's Tagansky District Court ruled, with immediate effect, on restricting access to Telegram in Russia.
 Telegram's appeal to the Russian Supreme Court was rejected.

 In April 2020, the Government of Russia started using the blocked Telegram platform to spread information related to the COVID-19 outbreak.

 On 18 June 2020 Roskomnadzor lifted its ban on Telegram after it 'agrees to help with extremism investigations'.
 The court ruling which was the basis of original ban is still in force, and hence the lifting is illegal.